-During a typical day the average person loses approx. 2.5 litres fluid through sweat, urine, breath and faeces. ^[3]
+During a typical day the average person loses approx. 2.5 litres fluid through sweat, urine, breath and faeces.
+[3]

 Air conditioning, warm temperatures, humid weather and central heating also cause you to lose more fluid.

-On top of that, the average ileostomy fluid losses are approximately 800-1000ml per day.
+In addition normal fluid losses from your stoma are around 500-1000ml per day depending on your type of stoma.
+This is why you need to drink more and choose drinks with electorlytes to help absorption.

-During strenuous physical activity it's possible to sweat up to 500ml -2 litres per hour.^[11]
+During strenuous physical activity it's possible to sweat up to 500ml -2 litres per hour.
+[11]